 In the approaches outlined below, the role of the supervising teacher is retained.
 However, in some of the independent study approaches used in California's secondary schools, individual teachers are no longer responsible for teaching all core academic subjects.
 In most cases, this means that an individual student is taught by more than one teacher, often receiving instruction for specialized subjects in small groups, classrooms, or lab settings.
 In each of the approaches described below, when existing staff are not able to offer the full range of academic courses, students may take needed classes at a community college, comprehensive high school, or through online courses.

 This document also provides a snapshot of various methods for delivering grade-level content via independent study.
-For an overview of the basic framework for a sound independent study approach, please review the Elements of Exemplary Independent Study.
+For an overview of the basic framework for a sound independent study approach, review the Elements of Exemplary Independent Study.

-- Master (written) agreement is a commonly used term referring to the legally-required Independent Study Written Agreement (EC Section 51747[a-c]).
+A commonly used term referring to the legally-required Independent Study Written Agreement (EC Section 51747[a-c]).
 It often includes subsidiary documents that outline the course learning objectives, methods of evaluation, and other items stipulated in the local board policy and administrative regulations.

-- Supervising teacher is the teacher who signs the Independent Study Written Agreement on the supervising teacher line and is responsible for recording attendance, maintaining regular contact with the student, collecting work samples, and performing other duties as outlined in the district’s board policy or administrative regulations.
+The teacher who signs the Independent Study Written Agreement on the supervising teacher line and is responsible for recording attendance, maintaining regular contact with the student, collecting work samples, and performing other duties as outlined in the district’s board policy or administrative regulations.

-- Subject or specialty teachers may serve as supervising teachers, but also may offer labs, classes, or workshops in the subject in which they hold a valid subject matter credential so that students can receive instruction from highly qualified teachers in all core academic subjects.
+May serve as supervising teachers, but also may offer labs, classes, or workshops in the subject in which they hold a valid subject matter credential so that students can receive instruction from highly qualified teachers in all core academic subjects.

 Students only take courses from teachers who have demonstrated subject matter competence in those courses.
 Schools vary in the number of courses that a student takes at a time and in the number of teachers that a student meets with (in person or by submitting work electronically).
 Schools using the specialized teaching approach include: